JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * compares a file hash (checksum) stored in the clipboard with the hash calculated for the local file (regular files only),
 * checks the calculated hash (file or executable) against the VirusTotal database for malware detection (optional),
 * verifies code signing certificates (CSCs) against the current revocation list using `security` and accounts for potentially spoofed code signatures,
-* verifies installer package signing certificates (IPSCs) against the current revocation list using `security` and accounts for potentially spoofed code signatures,
+* verifies installer package signing certificates (IPSCs) against the current revocation list using `security` and accounts for potentially spoofed signatures,
 * compares the CFBundleIdentifier with the identifier in the code signature,
 * creates a local sqlite database of any scanned CFBundleIdentifier and the associated SKID in the CSC, and compares successive scan data with the saved data,
 * prints Gatekeeper `spctl` assessment (packages: `install`; other: `execute`) and the associated source information,